-- Development of software and other course materials (professionally disseminated) - Articles on pedagogy or curriculum design - Reports based on program and service grants devoted to innovative pedagogy - Contracts devoted to developing and disseminating innovative pedagogy or Application (To be considered scholarship, service activities must be directly tied to one's special field of knowledge and relate to and flow directly out of professional activity related to one's special field of knowledge.)
+- Development of software and other course materials (professionally disseminated) - Articles on pedagogy or curriculum design - Reports based on program and service grants devoted to innovative pedagogy - Contracts devoted to developing and disseminating innovative pedagogy

+6. Scholarship related to service or the use of professional expertise-Scholarship of Engagement or Application (To be considered scholarship, service activities must be directly tied to one's special field of knowledge and relate to and flow directly out of professional activity related to one's special field of knowledge.)